 - You aren’t running EMS as administrator

-- The account performing the export request doesn’t have the required permissions
+- Your user account doesn’t have required permissions

 Depending upon what the actual cause is, you can use one of the solutions mentioned in the next section to resolve the error.

-- Instead of starting EMS through its shortcut, explicitly run it as Administrator by right-clicking on its icon and selecting ‘Run as Administrator’.
+Instead of starting EMS through its shortcut, explicitly run it as Administrator by right-clicking on its icon and selecting ‘Run as Administrator’.
 Also, make sure you’re logged-in with administrator credentials.
-The actual EMS automatically disables much of the commands by default if not logged in and not running as administrator for security reasons.
+The actual EMS automatically disables much of the commands by default if not logged in as administrator for security reasons.

 New-ManagementRoleAssignment –Role “Mailbox Import Export” –User “DOMAIN\USER”

-Once this permission has been assigned, restart your EMS session and try running the export request.
+Once this permission has been assigned, restart your EMS session and try running the New-MailboxExportRequest command.
 It should work like a charm.

 Why EMS Commands aren’t enough?

 Although Exchange Management Shell and associated commands are sufficient for performing import/export operations and many other Exchange tasks, often, they fall short or fail to complete the task at hand.
-This happens because:
+Moreover,

 - There are compatibility issues (32-bit / 64-bit)

 Moreover, using EMS requires a good amount of technical knowledge and expertise.
-The slightest error could lead to data loss, potentially permanent.
-Although such tasks are usually performed by system administrators who are competent enough and knowledgeable, even they can face errors which are beyond their understanding.
+The slightest error or typo could lead to data loss, potentially permanent.
+Although such tasks are usually performed by system administrators who are competent enough and knowledgeable, even they can face errors which are sometimes beyond their understanding.

-As is clear from the description above, simple things like missed updates or insufficient permission can put a halt to complex tasks.
-Thus, always make sure Exchange is updated and you have the appropriate permissions to execute the commands you’re trying to execute.
-For all other EDB problems, make sure you take the assistance of reliable tools like Stellar Converter for EDB.
-It can also be used when you need to extract mailbox data from Large & Multiple EDB files.
+As discussed in this post, simple things like missed updates or insufficient permission can put a halt to complex tasks and lead to errors such as New-MailboxExportRequest is missing or not recognized.
+Thus, always make sure Exchange is updated and you have the appropriate permissions to execute the commands in EMS that you’re trying to execute.